This author enjoys researching different foods, trying out new recipes, and sharing her discoveries with her readers.

-Anyone who has had the pleasure of eating handmade pasta can tell you, the difference from the packaged stuff is vast.
-Fresh Pasta is like placing a silk scarf across your tongue in texture, while offering a rich, flavorful, and savory vessel for sauces, oils and ingredients to rest upon.
-This Guide to Making Fresh Pasta has a very Easy Recipe, making for a delightfully light and silky homemade pasta, sure to be envied by even the best of culinary arts practitioners.
+Anyone who has had the pleasure of eating handmade pasta can tell you that the difference from the packaged stuff is vast.
+Fresh pasta is like placing a silk scarf across your tongue in texture while offering a rich, flavorful, and savory vessel for sauces, oils, and ingredients to rest upon.

-Today, I am giving you my easy-to-make family recipe for handmade silky smooth egg and olive oil fresh pasta:
+Today, I am giving you my easy-to-make family recipe.

 - 3 eggs